Hudsn/bakery/readme.md

         ".js",
     }, // which extensions we want to watch so that we can trigger browser reload
     TemplateFS:      viewFS, // our template FS that we declared above
-    TemplateRootDir: "example/views", // the path to our template directory (relative to our project root), that we decided above
+    TemplateRootDir: "example/views", // the path to our template directory (relative to our project root) that we decided above
-    StaticFS:        static.StaticFS, // our static FS that we declared above
-    StaticRootDir:   "example/static",  // the path to our static directory (relative to our project root), that we decided above
 }
 ```